ArkadiuszChorian/ModelSythesisWithES/README.md

 # ModelSythesisWithES

-Here is the code for my master of thesis project.
-Full title of my thesis is "Automatic sythesis of constraints in linear programming problems using evolutionary strategy"
+Here is the code for my master thesis project.
+Full title of my master thesis is "Automatic synthesis of constraints in mathematical programming problems using evolutionary strategy"

 More soon!